The way to building resilient cities is through mayors and local governments.

 What makes a city resilient to disasters can be seen as a combination of resilience accumulated through the process of urbanization and planning on one hand, and the result of specific actions to reduce disaster risk by various actors on the other.
 National governments, local government associations, international/regional/non-governmental organizations, community associations, donors, private sector, academia and citizens all can be engaged in the process of urban disaster risk reduction, where specific actions are taken to identify, manage and lessen the influences of natural and human-induced hazards.

-The United Nations Office for Disaster Risk Reduction (UNISDR) and its partners are working towards sustainable urbanization by taking proactive actions.
+The United Nations Office for Disaster Risk Reduction (UNDRR) and its partners are working towards sustainable urbanization by taking proactive actions.
 The Making Cities Resilient Campaign (MCRC) - launched in May, 2010 - addresses issues of local governance and urban risk.
-The Campaign is led by the UNISDR but is self-motivating, partnership and city-driven with an aim to raise the profile of resilience and disaster risk reduction among local governments and urban communities worldwide.
+The Campaign is led by the UNDRR but is self-motivating, partnership and city-driven with an aim to raise the profile of resilience and disaster risk reduction among local governments and urban communities worldwide.

 Since its launch in May 2010, the MCRC had served as a means to support the implementation of the Hyogo Framework for Action (HFA), 2005-2015, at the local level.